 Methods of delivery for professional development come in an array of forms.
-This year our main continued focus was transitioning back to in-person learning after being on distance learning.
-The administration met with the leadership team to help determine which supports were needed.
+The administration meets with school leadership to determine support needed.
 Follow-up meetings will take place throughout the year to track progress and make necessary adjustments.
 Subsequently, teachers will need follow-up support and more so in the area of individual mentoring by one of our campus administrators or by a district coach.
 In addition, support for our English Learners was addressed with our teachers by providing coaching from our district ELA coach and campus administrators.
 Furthermore, in the area of Math, our teachers met with our learning coordinator for a series of meetings planned to address areas of concern.
-Presently, teachers have been reviewing IXL and Star Assessments to help provide instructional guidance and mentoring to our teachers in the areas of both Math and English.
+Presently, teachers have been reviewing IXL and Star Assessment data to help provide instructional guidance and mentoring to our teachers in the areas of Math and English.

 Teachers participated in several trainings throughout the year to help in building their professional capacity.
 A thinking maps training was held to refine their ability to use visual learning tools designed to enhance critical thinking and promote effective communication.
-A book study was held several times to help with approaching instruction through a lens of student capacity for growth.
 Staff was also provided with Social-Emotional Learning professional development to help with applying the skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.